 Shri Krishna Janamasthmi is a celebration of the birth of Lord Krishna.
 Lord Krishna, the avatar of God Vishnu, was the eight child of mother Devaki and Vasudeva.
-Krishna Janamasthmi is observed on the eighth day (Ashtami) of the Krishna Paksha (dark fortnight) in the month of Shraavana of the Hindu Calendar.
+Krishna Janamasthmi is observed on the eighth day (Ashtami) of the Badon Krishna Paksha (dark fortnight) in the month of Badon of the Hindu Calendar.
 It is an important festival in the Vaishnavism tradition of Hinduism.
 Devotees pray, worship, perform Shri Krishna leela and sing bhajans till midnight to celebrate the Lord’s birth followed by pooja, aarti and prasadam.
 A festival (mahotsava) on the following day are a part of the Janmashtami celebrations.
 Shri Krishna Janmashtami Pooja is very effective for achieving success in winning over enemies, protection from negativity/evil and to minimize the effect of afflicted Ketu and to get happily married long-lived life.

 RADHASHTAMI – AUGUST 26, 2020